Danica Sims

 About me

-The #RhodesMustFall student-led protests in South Africa (2015), calling for free, decolonised Higher Education, sparked her jump from biomedical research to educational research.
+The #RhodesMustFall student-led protests in South Africa (2015), calling for free, decolonised Higher Education, sparked her jump from biomedical sciences (cancer research) to educational research.
 Her PhD in Health Sciences Education explored clinician-educators’ conceptions of assessment, and factors influencing their assessment practices, in medical programmes in diverse Southern settings.

-Her research interests include assessment and feedback, curriculum transformation, technology-enhanced education, professional identity, faculty development, critical and alternative qualitative research methodologies, and issues of social and epistemic justice in medical and health professions education.
+Her research interests include assessment and feedback, curriculum transformation, technology-enhanced education, professional identity, international medical graduates, faculty development, critical and alternative qualitative research methodologies, and issues of social and epistemic justice in medical and health professions education.
+Danica welcomes DPhil applications in these topics.

 Research